 You could use in-person events to validate your product idea like Varun did.

 You could also validate it through live online events on YouTube like webinars or masterminds.

-A third way to test your product is by bundling your most popular content into a digital product and selling it from your storefront.
+A third way to test your product is by bundling your most popular content into a digital product and selling it from your website.

 (Don’t have a product yet?
 Then check out this bootcamp -- it should help!)

 If your audience responds well to your bundle, you could expand it into a larger course or download.
 If not, you can go back to the drawing board without having misspent any time or money.

 Here’s what you should take away about product testing:

 You can use YouTube to validate your product ideas.
 Your YouTube videos can either serve as announcements and promotions for your product idea or even be used as the prototype itself.

 To expose more people to your products, look into YouTube ads.